MV Ventus Australis current position

 The name Ventus Australis (Latin for "Southern Wind") reflects the distinctive weather of Tierra del Fuego, a factor which has long determined the socio-cultural development of the region and that impressed the early mariners who explored Patagonia's southernmost waterways.

-For an expedition ship, Ventus Australis 100 cabins are relatively larger, with floor to ceiling windows and either double bed or twins.
+For an expedition ship, Ventus Australis staterooms (100 total) are relatively larger, with floor-ceiling windows and either a double bed or two twin beds.
 En-suite bathrooms are shower-only (with WC and sink vanity).

 The crew is generally made up of locals.
 Navigation Bridge is open to passengers at most times.
 Room service is not available.
-Currency onboard is USD.
+The currency onboard is USD.
 The vessel is equipped with 6 Zodiacs (large-capacity inflatable boats used for passenger tendering and landings).

 Australis Cruises itineraries